‘I don’t really have any other choice’: Young Israelis around the world return home after Hamas attacks | KRDO

 By Lianne Kolirin and Issy Ronald, CNN

 “I didn’t know what to do.
-I said please kill her because it would be better than being kidnapped,” Ovadia, 38, told CNN on Wednesday.
+I said please kill her because it would be better than being kidnapped,” Ben, whose surname CNN is not using for security concerns, said on Wednesday.
 “It’s a nightmare.
 I said ‘please kill her, don’t take her there.’”

 Over WhatsApp, he watched, helpless, as his mother and younger brother sent updates for eight hours, telling him that they were hiding in small bushes, hearing gunfire and people walking past saying “Allahu Akbar.”